 Standardized test anxiety is common among all students; unsurprisingly, that anxiety tends to be heightened when taking a test in another language.
 Accordingly, ELL students tend to feel an added nervousness during tests like the ACT or SAT for fear of not fully understanding the questions or reading prompts given.

 Since most of us, when possible, avoid activities that cause stress, students are often reluctant to focus on preparing for standardized tests.
-This creates an additional challenge for teachers, who often wonder how to motivate students for standardized tests.
+This creates an additional challenge for teachers wondering how to motivate students for standardized tests.

 Standardized Test Prep